gyanesh-iitmiimb/project2_tds_iit/goodreads/README.md

 ## Data Description

-The report contains a dataset with information on books, including fields such as book IDs, ISBN numbers, ratings, and image URLs.
-It consists of 10,000 rows, encompassing various attributes related to each book's identity and popularity, including metrics for user ratings.
-This data can be used for analysis of book trends, reader preferences, and overall book popularity.
+The report contains a dataset with 10,000 rows related to books, featuring various attributes such as book IDs, ISBNs, and ratings.
+It includes counts of ratings across different star levels (2 to 5 stars), as well as links to images of the books.
+The data is structured in multiple columns to provide insights into book popularity and reader feedback.

 ## Numerical Columns

-The maximum correlations is found between columns ratings_count and work_ratings_count with a value of 0.9950949109767664.The minimum correlation is between columns ratings_2 and average_rating with a value of -0.11433083463802127
+The maximum correlations is found between columns work_ratings_count and ratings_count with a value of 0.9950949109767664.The minimum correlation is between columns average_rating and ratings_2 with a value of -0.11433083463802127

-Outliers found in column {'ratings_2': 1156, 'work_text_reviews_count': 1005, 'ratings_count': 1163, 'average_rating': 158, 'ratings_1': 1140, 'ratings_3': 1149, 'ratings_4': 1131, 'books_count': 844, 'ratings_5': 1158, 'isbn13': 556, 'work_ratings_count': 1143}
+Outliers found in column {'work_ratings_count': 1143, 'isbn13': 556, 'ratings_3': 1149, 'ratings_4': 1131, 'ratings_count': 1163, 'average_rating': 158, 'ratings_2': 1156, 'ratings_1': 1140, 'ratings_5': 1158, 'books_count': 844, 'work_text_reviews_count': 1005}

-The most important features are ratings_4, work_ratings_count and ratings_3 with feature importances of importance    0.494741
+The most important features are ratings_4, work_ratings_count and ratings_3 with feature importances of importance    0.503429
-Name: ratings_4, dtype: float64, importance    0.339257
+Name: ratings_4, dtype: float64, importance    0.328373
-Name: work_ratings_count, dtype: float64 and importance    0.053983
+Name: work_ratings_count, dtype: float64 and importance    0.048783
 Name: ratings_3, dtype: float64 respectively

 ## Text Columns